Public Sector Organizations

 - Advisory Boards

 Commercial Crown corporations are separate legal entities that deliver goods and services on a commercial, for profit basis.
 They fully fund their operations and debt from revenue generated in a market environment, selling their services and products at commercial rates.
-Commercial Crown corporations collectively generate significant revenue for the government by way of dividends.
+Commercial Crown corporations collectively generate significant revenue for the government.

 Examples of commercial Crown corporations include BC Hydro, Insurance Corporation of BC and BC Lottery Corporation.

 Service delivery Crown corporations are separate legal entities that deliver goods and services based on government policies.
-The majority receive all or most of their funding from the government, but several are partially or fully self-funded.
+The majority receive all or most of their funding from the government, but several are partially funded.
 They provide services with social and economic benefits to the citizens.

 Examples of service delivery Crown corporations include BC Housing and Destination BC.